wp-plugins/soundcloud-is-gold/readme.txt

 == Upgrade Notice ==

 = 2.2.1 =
-* Security Update, all users must update.
-Thanks to Samuel Wood for his help.
+* Security Update.
+Thanks to Samuel Wood for his help and time.

 = 2.2 =
 Widget Update!
 Display latest and random track, favorites or sets for one user, multiple users or random users.